Frequently Asked Questions

 In a few more words, with Akka, companies can:

 • Increase the speed to innovation: Distributed compute and data have long been purview of expert engineers proficient in narrow scope of programming languages.
-Akka makes building these kinds of applications straight-forward in languages you already know and use.
+Akka makes building these kinds of applications straight-forward.

 • Lower infrastructure costs: Scalable cloud architectures are difficult to operate, require large teams of costly resources and run significant risk of unexpected budget overages.
 Akka will charge for what you use, not what you might need (when generally available).